 Thanks to Hilton & Hyland for providing the photos and allowing me to share them with you.
 Photography credit: Home Drone Films.

-Screenshot of the house from the previous listing taken from this 2013 home tour video by Tim Perry and Verna Helbling of Prudential California Realty.
-You can see more of how it used to look there.
+You can see how different some of the rooms looked before the remodel in this 2013 home tour video by Tim Perry and Verna Helbling of Prudential California Realty.

 I had fun rewatching old “Ozzie and Harriet” episodes while I was researching this post.